 Discoloration or color variations between exposed, and partially exposed and/or protected areas, including but not limited to patio furniture, planters, grills, deck boxes, benches, rugs/mats, coatings and other exposure obstructions.

-Discoloration caused by aggressive cleaning, the use of power-washers, deck cleaners/brighteners or sanding, exposure to satwater; staining from foreign substances including but not limited to, dirt, grease, and oil, or other corrosive compounds, or damage caused by physical abuse or objects, other chemical or biological factors, acts of God or acts of war.
+Discoloration caused by aggressive cleaning, the use of power-washers, deck cleaners/brighteners or sanding, exposure to saltwater; staining from foreign substances including but not limited to, dirt, grease, and oil, or other corrosive compounds, or damage caused by physical abuse or objects, other chemical or biological factors, acts of God or acts of war.

-Damage resulting from fire or exposure to excessive heat sources such as cooking devices or retro-reflective surfaces or th application of improper paints, stains, surface treatments or damages caused by other chemical substances, including but not limited to, the harsh chemicals found in cleaners or pesticides.
+Damage resulting from fire or exposure to excessive heat sources such as cooking devices or retro-reflective surfaces or the application of improper paints, stains, surface treatments or damages caused by other chemical substances, including but not limited to, the harsh chemicals found in cleaners or pesticides.

 Discoloration from the natural change of wood beyond the control of the Woodland Brown, including but not limited to the physical property of wood and the natural characteristics of wood to have pitch pockets and resin bleed, raised grain, split, warp, shrink, swell, or twist, crack, fade, check, cup, or any other natural variations in wood, including but not limited to wood species, wood knots, heartwood content and other natural characteristics of wood.